canonical-web-and-design/practices/workflow/github.md

 * Your pull request must be approved by at least one person
 * Any automated checks must have passed
 * The original author should merge a pull request
-  * This can be overuled if the author is unavailable and/or the merge is of critical importance
+   * This can be overruled when necessary, only if the author is unavailable

 ## Templates